patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/mapzen-team.gif)

 note:
-but also I had the priviledge of working width a stellar line up the best professionals in the feald, doing what I love the most... shaders.
+but also I had the priviledge of working width a stellar line up of some of the best professionals in the feald, doing what I love the most... shaders.

 So back to efecto mariposa...
 My first openSource contribution I think was ofxFX.
 Where I grab all this layers of simulations I was doing with shaders.